Nomifactory/Guides/guides/PlayingOnDev.md

 #### Transferring Save Data

-To keep important data from your prior client instance, copy the following files and folders:
+To keep important data from your prior client instance, copy the following files and folders: most of this can be used for CEu, except use the HEI bookmarks path and not the JEI one

 File | Description
 -----|------------